Polygon-Advocates/zkThon-2023/pull_request_template.md

 - [ ] I have added the details of my submission to the [Airtable form](https://airtable.com/shr21z0FfPImZfYBQ).
 - [ ] I have named my branch `username_zkthon`.

-## Additional Information

-[Add any additional information here if needed]